 WALKER, TEXAS RANGER — 10 Facts About The Action Series Starring Chuck Norris

-You can see what we mean when Walker, Texas Ranger joins the getTV lineup June 4.
-Four episodes air weekdays beginning at 2 pm ET, with an added bonus of five more shows Sunday evenings starting at 5 pm.
+You can see what we mean seven days a week on getTV!
+Five episodes of Walker, Texas Ranger air weekdays beginning at 12 pm ET, with three more Saturday and Sunday evenings starting at 7 pm ET!
 What better way to drop-kick the end-of-weekend blues than with the business end of Chuck Norris’ cowboy boot?

 Sergeant Cordell Walker is a Dallas-based lawman who prefers fists to firearms.
 Like most of Norris’ characters, he’s a peacemaker who only uses force when necessary.
 Clarence Gilyard (Top Gun, Matlock) plays Jimmy Trivette, a former pro football player partnered with Walker after a career-ending injury.
 Noble Willingham (Good Morning Vietnam, Home Improvement) is C.D.
 Parker, a retired ranger who operates the local watering hole.
 And Sheree J. Wilson (Dallas) is Alex Cahill, an assistant district attorney who sometimes frowns on Walker’s methods but is usually susceptible to his charms.